otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 } while (i < 10);
 ```

-4. `foreach` loops: These loops are used to iterate over the elements in a collection, such as an array or list.
+4. `foreach` loops: These loops are used to iterate over the items in a collection, such as an array or list.
 The basic syntax of a `foreach` loop is:

 ```cs
 foreach (var item in collection)